Bluetooth for Asset Tracking

 In January 2019, the Bluetooth SIG announced the Core Specification v5.1 for Continuous Tone Extensions.
-The result is that application location accuracy levels that were previously measured within a meter range can now be detected down to the centimeter!
+The result is that application location accuracy levels that were previously measured within a meter range can now be detected down to the centimeter.
+That’s huge.

 This allows for a more precise and accurate location result without the drawbacks of a traditional range-based approximation.
-The new specification does require significant hardware changes to use.
+Taking advantage of the new specification, however, does require significant hardware changes.
 Expect that it will take several quarters before becoming commercially available in hardware.
-Continuous Tone Extensions hold a lot of promise for future development of Intelligent Asset Tracking solutions.
+Continuous Tone Extensions hold a lot of promise for future development of asset tracking and logistics solutions.

 The pinpoint accuracy, affordable infrastructure and operating costs, and ability to deliver real-time asset monitoring and tracking data all make Bluetooth the right selection for the next generation of Asset Tracking solutions.

-For more information, check out the links in this post and visit our Smart Logistics solution page.
+For more information, check out the links in this post and visit our Enterprise Bluetooth Applications and Use Cases page ⟶

 Looking for a wireless edge infrastructure that is stable, scalable and secure?
 Connect with our Solutions Team Today!
 We’re always ready to discuss how we can make commercial IoT work for you without the complexity, cost and risk.